0x00wolf/red-team-cookbook/README.md

 ---

 #### A quick note before you continue:

 This project is currently in production, however most of the code is already written.
-I produced this document as a means of organizing the cookbook, marking the production of deliverables, to cement the goals I have set out for this project, and the resources I will use to accomplish them.
+I produced this document for a few reasons: As a means of organizing the cookbook, to be able to track progress as I produce deliverables, to cement the programmatic goals I have set out to accomplish, and the resources I need to realize them.

 Examples are available below representing the style and tone that I intend to take when generating the tutorials.